confluentinc/ksql/docs/developer-guide/serialization.rst

 Single field (un)wrapping
 -------------------------

-When KSQL serializes a row into a Kafka record the key fields are serialised into the key of the Kafka record and any value fields are serialized into the value.
+When KSQL serializes a row into a Kafka record, the key fields are serialized into the key of the Kafka record and any value fields are serialized into the value.
 When the value only has a single field KSQL will, by default, serialize the single field within an outer JSON object or Avro record.
 For example, consider the statement: